-PRIORITIES AND PLANNING
+COMPONENT 3: PRIORITIES AND PLANNING

-Objective processes established for setting priorities and planning weed management programs at State, regional
+Desired outcome: Objective processes established for setting priorities and planning weed management programs at State, regional and local levels.

 Western Australia has a diverse set of bioregions as well as various administrative boundaries.
-Planning for weed management needs to occur within appropriate management units.
-Suitable options are the use of local government boundaries for administration and regulation to provide close links to the community and a single local administrative framework; and the use of Interim Biogeographical Regionalisation for Australia (IBRA) regions to provide a logical environmental basis for weed risk and priority assessments.
+Planning and prioritisation for weed management needs to occur within appropriate management units.
+Options include the use of catchments or local government boundaries for administration and regulation to provide close links to the community and a single local administrative framework; and the use of Interim Biogeographical Regionalisation for Australia (IBRA) regions to provide a logical environmental basis for weed risk and priority assessments.
+The option chosen must meet the majority of needs and be able to be efficiently managed.

 Resources will never be sufficient to attempt eradication of all weeds in Western Australia.
-The diversion of resources from other activities to weed management would need strong support from community and industry.
 Available resources should be efficiently applied to the highest priority weeds, and a sound case made for investment of additional resources.